evert/evert.github.com/_posts/2017/2017-04-16-sabredav-maintenance-update.md

 you.

 If you're a corporation and rely on the sabre/* projects, and you're also willing to invest in this, [drop me a line][4].
-If there's a few businesses like yours, it might just be enough to setup a small foundation and hire a person to continue working on this and I'm willing to help in setting this up.
+If there are a few businesses like yours, it might just be enough to setup a small foundation and hire a person to continue working on this and I'm willing to help in setting this up.